 Distance limit: 100m with good wiring

-Advantages: Extremely cheap ($2-4 per sensor), easy to chain dozens of sensors
+Advantages: Very low cost per sensor, easy to chain dozens of sensors

 Disadvantages: Limited to mostly temperature sensing, can be electrically finicky with long runs